 I look forward to discussing this opportunity with you more.

-Please don’t hesitate to write back if you need additional information about my references or any further rounds.
+Please don’t hesitate to contact me if you need additional information about my references or any further rounds.

 Thank you,